SPARK Pre-teen Mentoring Curriculum

 Evidence of effectiveness

-Results from a randomized control trial (RCT) evaluation conducted in the 2018-2019 and 2019-2020 academic years (published in 2020) supported the effectiveness of SPARK Pre-Teen for middle school students.
-This evaluation included 357 grade 6 through 8 students in a suburban school district in the U.S. Southeast region (white = 40%; Hispanic/Latinx = 32%; Black/African American = 24%; multi-racial = 13%; 62% of student body eligible for FRPL at participating schools).
-This evaluation found that students receiving instruction using the SPARK Pre-Teen program showed significantly greater growth in self-efficacy, more specifically in self-reported decision-making skills, problem solving, and mastery skills compared to control students (outcomes reported approximately 13 weeks after baseline, while controlling for outcome pretest).
+Results from a randomized controlled trial evaluation conducted in the 2018-2019 and 2019-2020 academic years (published in 2020) supported the effectiveness of SPARK Pre-teen for middle school students.
+This evaluation included 357 grade 6 through 8 students in a suburban school district in the U.S. Southeast region (40% white, 32% Hispanic/Latinx, 24% Black/African American, 13% multi-racial; 62% of student body eligible for free or reduced-price lunch (FRPL) at participating schools).
+This evaluation found that students receiving instruction using the SPARK Pre-teen program showed significantly greater growth in self-efficacy, more specifically in self-reported decision-making skills, problem solving, and mastery skills compared to control students (outcomes reported approximately 13 weeks after baseline, while controlling for outcome pretest).
 Additionally, this evaluation found that students receiving instruction using the SPARK Pre-teen Program showed significantly greater growth in self-reported communication skills, relatedness resiliency skills, optimism, and self-regulation (including impulsive behaviors and emotional understanding) compared to control students over this same time.

 /